Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/intro.md

 2. Add-on for "As-is" information
 3. Plugin for application usage (optional)

-To obtain the installation files see section "[Getting transports](trans)"
+To obtain the installation files see section "[Getting transports](trans)".

 Part 3.
 "Plugin for application usage" is optional so you can skip it and the rest of the functions will work properly.